 The leash can only be attached to one point, the mounting ring is freely inserted into the “handle” and can be moved without even pulling along the entire harness.
 Some people also use this “handle” when they want to hold the dog closer to themselves or to achieve better control over the dog.

 Both models are available in two versions, the strips can be 2.5 cm wide or 3.3 cm wide.
+The difference between both widths is evident and the harness with wider straps is much more massive than the narrower one.
 In the case of wider strips, buckles are also larger, as are the metal rings in the larger Basic harness.

-In general, most whippet owners, podenco and small galgo owners choose the narrower width.
-Almost without exception, owners of average sized galgos and greyhounds go for a wider version.
+In general, most whippet owners, podenco and slender galgo, saluki owners choose the narrower width.
+Almost without exception, owners of average-sized galgos and greyhounds go for a wider version.
 Of course, the width choice depends solely on the personal taste of the owners.

-Of course, the things are a bit different with puppies.
-If you do not want to replace the harness before they grow up, we recommend you order the harness at the age of at least 6 months for whippets and at least 8 months for galgos/greyhounds.
+Of course, things are a bit different with puppies.
+If you do not want to replace the harness before they grow up, we recommend you order the harness at the age of at least 6-8 months for whippets and at least 8-10 months for galgos/greyhounds.

 Use/use in training

-Harnesses are strongly recommended by the dog training experts, as they, in contrast to the collar, avoid lymph nodes, veins and other anatomical structures, which should be avoided when the equipment is as kind to the dogs as it can be.
-That’s why a harness is a common choice of the owners whose dogs constantly pull and tow the leash, as they want to avoid possible unpleasant consequences caused by a long term leash pulling.
+Harnesses are strongly recommended by the dog training experts, as they, in contrast to the collar, avoid lymph nodes, veins, and other anatomical structures, which should be avoided when the equipment is as kind to the dogs as it can be.
+That’s why a harness is a common choice of the owners whose dogs constantly pull and tow the leash, as they want to avoid possible unpleasant consequences caused by long-term leash pulling.

-For more information, please contact us by e-mail email@example.com
+For more information, please contact us by e-mail at email@example.com